openvinotoolkit/model_server/demos/c_api_minimal_app/README.md

 # Capi Benchmark

-This guide shows how to perform benchmark tests using OVMS's CAPI.
+This guide shows how to perform benchmark tests using OpenVINO Model Server C-API.
+It starts the model server and initiates a load from multithreaded clients sending sequential requests with synthetic data.
+It can demonstrate expected throughput and latency for a specific model, configuration and C-API calls.

 Clone OpenVINO™ Model Server GitHub repository and go to the top directory.
 ```bash